- Academic Overview

 Component 1: Design and Technology in the 21st Century

 Written examination: 3 hours (50% of qualification)

 The examination includes a mix of structured and extended writing questions assessing learners’ knowledge and understanding of technical principles, designing and making principles, along with their ability to analyse and evaluate wider issues in design and technology.

-A sustained design and make project, based on a brief developed by the candidate, assessing the candidate’s ability to identify, investigate and outline design possibilities, design and make prototypes, analyse and evaluate design decisions and outcomes, including for prototypes made by themselves and others.
+A sustained design and make project, based on a brief developed by the candidate, assessing the candidate’s ability to identify, investigate and outline.